-The worst thing you can do when you realize there’s an intruder is to start screaming at the intruder, giving away your position and forcing that intruder to decide whether to run or attack you.
+The worst thing you can do when you realize there’s an intruder is to confront him or her directly or alert them your position.
+This forces that intruder to decide whether to run or attack you.

-When you and your loved ones are somewhat safe and isolated from the intruders, call the police.
+When you and your loved ones are in a safe location, call the police.

-If you have a home security system and alarm monitoring in place, the police should already be on their way, but to ensure you get the help you need, call 911.
+If you have a home security system and alarm monitoring in place, the police should already be on their way.
+Still, calling 911 may help dispatchers better understand the situation so they can respond appropriately.
 Make sure you tell the 911 operator the following information:

 As you call, remember to stay as quiet as possible if you are still in the house.
 Do not leave the room or make noise.
 After the police are notified, wait for officers to arrive and handle the situation.

 Once the police have arrived, you can begin looking around and assessing the damage.
 Consider starting a folder and include in it everything relating to this burglary.
 The first item in this folder: an inventory of missing items.

 A home inventory list may help you out in this case and help jog your memory of what you own.
 When creating a list of stolen or damaged items, include a thorough description and an approximate value of each.

 Cash, jewelry, firearms and electronics are some of the most commonly stolen items during a burglary – so take extra care to inventory those items.
 Also, make an additional copy of the list, as one will be for your insurance company.